-- a) Joints, bearings pivots or any other form of articulation. - b) Dampers, hydraulics or any form of time dependent component or structure. - C) Buckling members or any component or design which may have, or is suspected of having, any non-linear characteristics. - d) Any parts which may systematically or routinely exhibit permanent deformation. - 3.17.6 The uppermost aerofoil element lying behind the rear wheel centre line may deflect no more than 5mm horizontally when a 500N load is applied horizontally.
+- a) Joints, bearings pivots or any other form of articulation. - b) Dampers, hydraulics or any form of time dependent component or structure. - c) Buckling members or any component or design which may have any non-linear characteristics. - d) Any parts which may systematically or routinely exhibit permanent deformation. - 3.17.6 The uppermost aerofoil element lying behind the rear wheel centre line may deflect no more than 5mm horizontally when a 500N load is applied horizontally.
 The load will be applied 950mm above the reference plane at three separate points which lie on the car centre line and 190mm either side of it.
 The loads will be applied in a rearward direction using a suitable 25mm wide adapter which must be supplied by the relevant team. - 3.17.7 The forward-most aerofoil element lying behind the rear wheel centre line and which lies more than 730mm above the reference plane may deflect no more than 2mm vertically when a 200N load is applied vertically.
 The load will be applied in line with the trailing edge of the element at any point across its width.
-The loads will be applied using a suitable adapter, supplied by the relevant team, which: - may be no more than 50mm wide; - which extends no more than 10mm forward of the trailing edge; - incorporates an 8mm female thread in the underside. - 3.17.8 In order to ensure that the requirements of Article 3.15 are respected, the FIA reserves the right to introduce further load/deflection tests on any part of the bodywork which appears to be (or is suspected of), moving whilst the car is in motion. - 3.18 Driver adjustable bodywork: - 3.18.1 The incidence of the rearmost and uppermost closed section described in Article 3.10.2 may be varied whilst the car is in motion provided: - It comprises only one component that must be symmetrically arranged about the car centre line with a minimum width of 708mm. - With the exception of minimal parts solely associated with adjustment of the section, no parts of the section in contact with the external airstream may be located any more than 355mm from of the car centre line. - With the exception of any minimal parts solely associated with adjustment of the rearmost and uppermost section, two closed sections are used in the area described in Article 3.10.2. - Any such variation of incidence maintains compliance with all of the bodywork regulations.
+The loads will be applied using a suitable adapter, supplied by the relevant team, which: - May be no more than 50mm wide. - Which extends no more than 10mm forward of the trailing edge. - Incorporates an 8mm female thread in the underside. - 3.17.8 In order to ensure that the requirements of Article 3.15 are respected, the FIA reserves the right to introduce further load/deflection tests on any part of the bodywork which appears to be (or is suspected of), moving whilst the car is in motion.

+3.18 Driver adjustable bodywork:

-- When viewed from the side of the car at any longitudinal vertical cross section, the physical point of rotation of the rearmost and uppermost closed section must be fixed and located no more than 20mm below the upper extremity and no more than 20mm forward of the rear extremity of the area described in Article 3.10.2 at all times. - The design is such that failure of the system will result in the uppermost closed section returning to the normal high incidence position. - Any alteration of the incidence of the uppermost closed section may only be commanded by direct driver input and controlled using the control electronics specified in Article 8.2. - 3.18.2 The adjustable bodywork may be activated by the driver at any time prior to the start of the race and, for the sole purpose of improving overtaking opportunities during the race, after the driver has completed a minimum of two laps after the race start or following a safety car period.
+- 3.18.1 The incidence of the rearmost and uppermost closed section described in Article 3.10.2 may be varied whilst the car is in motion provided : - It comprises only one component that must be symmetrically arranged about the car centre line with a minimum width of 708mm. - With the exception of minimal parts solely associated with adjustment of the section, no parts of the section in contact with the external airstream may be located any more than 355mm from of the car centre line. - With the exception of any minimal parts solely associated with adjustment of the rearmost and uppermost section, two closed sections are used in the area described in Article 3.10.2. - Any such variation of incidence maintains compliance with all of the bodywork regulations. - When viewed from the side of the car at any longitudinal vertical cross section, the physical point of rotation of the rearmost and uppermost closed section must be fixed and located no more than 20mm below the upper extremity and no more than 20mm forward of the rear extremity of the area described in Article 3.10.2 at all times. - The design is such that failure of the system will result in the uppermost closed section returning to the normal high incidence position.